sellout/recursion-schemes-cookbook/Mu-Nu/README.md

 data LeastList a = Nil | Cons a !(LeastList a) data GreatestList a = Nil | Cons a (GreatestList a)

-data XNor a b = Neither | Both a b
+data XNor a b = Neither | Both a !b

 type LeastList' a    = Mu (XNor a) type GreatestList' a = Nu (XNor a)